DiarmuidHenry/Project-02/README.md

 ## Future Improvements/Development

 - Extend the game so that players can upload their own icon images, or even just give names to their own custom choices.
 This could lead to a game where, for example, all 11 members of a football team could be choices, meaning the players in the team could play as themselves, against the others in the team.
 Due to the setup of the JavaScript code \(See [Game Theory](#game-theory) above\), this would be quite straightforward.
+However, changes/additions to styling would need to be made in order to fit the larger number of icons on screen.

 - Improve on the styling and look of the page to make it look more professional.

-- Include animation on the chosen icons, not just changing frame styles.
+- Include animation on the chosen icons, not just changing border styles.

 ## Acknowledgments

 - Luke Buchanan: my mentor, for giving clear, constructive feedback during the entire process.
 - The Slack community, for the plethora of questions that have been previously asked and answered.
-- Tutor Assistance, for helping solve the problems that I just couldn't get my head around.
+- Tutor Assistance, for helping point me in the right direciton when discussing problems that I just couldn't get my head around.